 The rates of the environmental charges have been provided by the Environmental Charges Act.
 Upon the use of the environment without permit or in a higher-than-permitted quantity, an increased rate of environmental charge is applied.

-As of 23 March 2014, the date of declaration and payment of environmental charge is the 17th day following the reporting quarter.
-If the 17th day falls on a day off, then the date of declaration and payment is the first working day following the 17th day.
+The date of declaration and payment of environmental charge is the 17th day following the reporting quarter.

 The declaration and payment of the environmental charge is regulated by the following legislation:

 • regulation No. 22 “The form of the environmental charges declaration and the procedure for filling it and the procedure for the submission of the report on the volume of extraction of mineral resources” of the Minister of the Environment.

 The rates of environmental charges can be found in various acts concerning environmental protection and the rates are reviewed each year.

 Environmental charge with an increased rate must be paid when the activity exceeds the limits set by the permit or if activities are carried out without required permit or in a volume which requires environmental permit.

 Activity without permit